We Dive at Dawn: Production

 We Dive at Dawn was filmed at Gaumont-British Studios in London, with the co-operation of the British Admiralty.
 John Mills prepared for his role as the captain of Sea Tiger by sailing in a submarine on a training mission down the Clyde.
-He recalled a crash dive: The ship then seemed to stand on her nose and I felt her speeding like an arrow towards the sea bed; charts and crockery went flying in all directions; I hung on to a rail near the periscope trying to look heroic and totally unconcerned; the only thing that concerned me was the fact that I was sure that my face had turned a pale shade of pea-green.
+He recalled a crash dive: The ship then seemed to stand on her nose and I felt her speeding like an arrow towards the sea bed; charts and crockery went flying in all directions; I hung on to a rail near the periscope trying to look heroic and totally unconcerned; the only thing that concerned me was that I was sure that my face had turned a pale shade of pea-green.

 Exterior shots of the submarines P614 and P615 were used for Sea Tiger (with the final number painted over to make "P61").
 The vessels were a Turkish S-class submarine that had been part of a consignment ordered by the Turkish Navy from the British company Vickers in 1939.
 But with the outbreak of World War II, the four boats were requisitioned by the Royal Navy and designated the P611 class in the British Fleet.
 They were similar in design but slightly smaller than the British S class, although with a higher conning tower.
 The S-class boat HMS Safari also appears in the film.